Developing Next-Generation Radiotherapy Delivery and Expertise at the UI

 The Midwest FLASH Lab is paving the way for the University of Iowa to redefine cancer treatment by exploring ultra-high dose-rate radiation therapy, known as FLASH.
 This innovative approach, delivering radiation in milliseconds instead of minutes, offers a promising avenue to preserve healthy tissues while effectively combating cancer cells.

-The project's primary goal is to establish the UI as a leading institution for FLASH science and training in the U.S. The project aims to leverage significant existing UI resources and grow the funded NIH research portfolio substantially, in addition to attracting talented faculty and student researchers and scholars.
+The project's primary goal is to establish UI as a leading institution for FLASH science and training in the U.S. The project aims to leverage significant existing UI resources and grow the funded NIH research portfolio substantially, in addition to attracting talented faculty and student researchers and scholars.

 Activities to date: